grafana/mimir/docs/sources/operators-guide/running-production-environment/production-tips/index.md

 For more information about estimating the required ingester disk space, refer to [Planning capacity]({{< relref "../planning-capacity.md#ingester" >}}).

+### Ingester disk IOPS

+The ingester disk performances (IOPS and latency) can impact both write and read requests.
+On this write path, ingester disk is touched to write the write-ahead log (WAL), while on the read path the ingester disk is touched to query series whose chunks have already been written to disk.

+We recommend to run ingesters with a fast disk (e.g. SSD disk).

 ## Querier

 ### Ensure caching is enabled